[Aomori Prefecture] 8 famous waters in Aomori Prefecture! A treasure trove of refreshing spring water nurtured by the blue forest!

 GOOGLE MAP

-Bamboo tubes are drawn from the water source, ``Yakitsubo Pond'', to the roadside, and at the nearby rest area ``Junikoan'' you can taste matcha made with this water, as well as regional doburoku and local craft beer.
-It is also used in manufacturing.
+The water is piped in bamboo tubes from its source, Wakitsubo Pond, to the roadside, and at the nearby rest area, Junikoan, you can taste matcha brewed with this water, which is also used to make local doburoku sake and local craft beer

 INFORMATION